mantrabrain/modify-login/readme.txt

 = What is the default login endpoint? =

 The plugin comes with "setup" as the default login endpoint.
-Your login URL will be: yourdomain.com/setup
+Your login URL will be: yourdomain.com/setup or yourdomain.com/?setup [ Depend Upon your permalink]

 You can easily change this to any text you prefer in the Settings > Modify Login page.

 = How do I access the login page after enabling the custom login URL? =

-After activating the plugin, you can access your login page at: yourdomain.com/setup
+After activating the plugin, you can access your login page at: yourdomain.com/setup or yourdomain.com/?setup [ Depend upon your permalink structure ]

 If you've changed the default endpoint to something else, you'll need to use that instead (e.g., yourdomain.com/your-custom-endpoint).